25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

    - **Block scope**

 3. `const`:
-   - Read-only, cannot be reassigned a value.
+   - Read-only, cannot be reassigned a value
    - **Block scope**
    - We need to assign a value during the declaration of a `const`
    - As convention uppercase letters are used for constant variable name